Child Passenger Safety

 Motor vehicle injuries are a leading cause of death among children.
-Many children may be riding at risk because of improper car seat use -- or how and where they are sitting.
-It is important to use the right type of restraint based upon your child’s age and size.
-As your child ages, follow these four steps – one step at a time – to keep your child safe in the car.
+Children can risk injury from improper car seat use or how and where they are sitting.
+It is important to use the right car seat for your child’s age, height and weight.
+As your child ages, follow these four steps to keep your child safe in the car.
+Always read and follow your car owner’s manual and the manufacturer’s instructions for your child's car seat when using and installing the seat.

 Step 1: Rear-Facing Car Seats